matt89919/TOC-project/README.md

 ### ptt web crawling
 If you are interested of the newest trend in Taiwan, you should always watch ptt.\
-coffee bot provides the function of searching articles on ptt.\
+Coffee bot provides the function of searching articles on ptt.\
 User can find what they want by pressing the keyword on the button or type in their desired key word.